 The spokes

 The outside tread of the wheels is supported by eight spokes created by the panna group (wisdom), sila ground (morality), and samadhi group (unification: calm, tranquility) of the Noble Eightfold Path.
+If there is weakness in any of these spokes, then the wheels will be unstable and wobble.

 The journey

+As the road changes, so does the experience of the journey.
+Sometimes it is smooth, sometimes it is rough, sometimes it is dry, and sometimes it is muddy.
+Regardless, the flow between wisdom, morality & tranquility remains.
 Without the transition between these three, this natural flow, the cart (Noble Eightfold Path), will come to a stop.

 The hub

+In the centre of the wheel are a hub and axle.
+The hub and axle are the heart and mind.
 If the hub and axle don't match, there will be friction, causing the wheels on the cart to turn with difficulty.

 Misalignment

 If the heart and mind don't match due to delusion, there will be friction, causing dukkha to arise and life to flow with difficulty.
+If the heart and mind match due to wisdom, sukha will arise, and the flow of life will be frictionless.

 Lubrication